GaspardR/snakemake_blockbuster/README.md

 If you simply want to use this workflow, download and extract the [latest release](http://gitlabscottgroup.med.usherbrooke.ca/gaspard/snakemake_blockbuster/tree/master).

-If you use this workflow in a paper, don't forget to give credits to the author by citing the URL of this repository and the publication. [_Link_]()
+If you use this workflow in a paper, don't forget to give credits to the author by citing the URL of this repository and the publication.
+[Link]()

 #### Step 2: Configure workflow

-This workflow was developped for a [`Slurm`](https://slurm.schedmd.com/) cluster system.
+This workflow was developped for a [Slurm](https://slurm.schedmd.com/) cluster system.
 The system used for developping, testing and running the analysis is described [here](https://docs.computecanada.ca/wiki/Cedar).

-If you also use a `Slurm` cluster system, configure the workflow according to your system via editing the file `cluster.json`.
+If you also use a `Slurm` cluster system, configure the workflow according to your system by editing the file `cluster.json`.

 If you use a cluster system that operates with another schedule manager, configure the workflow according to your system via editing the files `cluster.json` and `slurmSubmit.py`
 See the [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/executable.html) for further details.